Anthony Burgess: Mancunian

 Early Manchester beginnings

-In 1922, his father remarried a pub landlady, Margaret Dwyer, and he moved with Burgess to a rowdy pub, the Golden Eagle, on Lodge Street in the Miles Platting district of Manchester.
-In his memoirs, Burgess recalls that truncheons and knuckdusters were kept behind the bar for self-defence.
+In 1922, his widowed father married a pub landlady, Margaret Dwyer, and Burgess moved to a rowdy pub, the Golden Eagle, on Lodge Street in the Miles Platting district of Manchester.
+In his memoirs, Burgess recalls that truncheons and knuckledusters were kept behind the bar for self-defence.

 The family later moved to 21 Princess Road, Moss Side, where they lived above the tobacco shop they ran downstairs, and subsequently to nearby 261 Moss Lane East, where they ran an off-licence; at 47 Princess Road, Moss Side, they ran a wholesale tobacconist’s (pictured).
-Burgess’s father died in 1938, in the leafy anonymity of Leighbrook Road, a suburban street in Fallowfield.
-When his stepmother died in 1940, she joined Joseph Wilson at Moston Cemetery, where Burgess himself also hoped to be buried.
+Burgess’s father died in 1938, at Leighbrook Road, a suburban street in Fallowfield, south Manchester.
+When his stepmother died in 1940, she joined Joseph Wilson at Moston Cemetery, where Burgess himself said that he hoped to be buried.

 A musical education

-It was in the 1930s that Burgess wrote his earliest poems, short stories, and pieces of music, and it was from his childhood that he was to draw much inspiration in later novels.
+It was in the 1930s that Burgess wrote his earliest published poems, short stories, and pieces of music, and he often looked back on his childhood in later novels.

 According to Burgess, Joseph fell in love with Elizabeth’s ankles, viewed from the orchestral pit of the Ardwick Empire theatre, located on the corner of Higher Ardwick and Hyde Road at Ardwick Green.